rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/deployments.md

 There are a couple of *exceptions* while applying the restart policies:

-* Components of a deployment will not start if the corresponding executables are not found in **$PATH**
+* Restarting a deployment running on a device may fail if its executables are missing in **$PATH**.
+This is due to the components of the deployment failing to start.
-* Irrespective of the kind of restart policy subsequent deployments have, the ***ROS component*** will always have the restart policy of the first deployment run on a device.
+* A ***ROS component*** will have the same restart policy as that of the first deployment on a device irrespective of the restart policies of any subsequent deployments on the device.
 * If a deployment running on a device is stopped manually by stopping its docker container (of an executable), both **on-failure** and **always** policies (if selected) are not